9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

 Tip
 :::

-It\'s always worth checking Hackage
+It's always worth checking Hackage

 In the Hackage package database, you will find a library, `strict-concurrency`, that provides strict versions of the `MVar` and